Writers Write is a comprehensive memoir writing resource. In this post, we tell you why first person present tense is perfect for your memoir.

 Why Present Tense?

 As I said in a previous post, the past tense tells us what happened, and the present tense shows us what happened.
-Given the immediacy and vicarious nature of writing a memoir, present tense is more suitable.
+Given the immediacy and vicarious nature of a memoir, present tense is more suitable.

 Readers feel as if they are experiencing the writer’s story in real time.
 The exposure to this pacing creates intense emotional reactions in the reader.
 Present tense adds to the suspense.